nickr914/UNVRstream/README.md

 # UNVRstream
-It's frustrating that Ubiquit seems unresponsive, and the Viewer tool doesn't quite live up to its name.
-Additionally, managing multiple users accessing the Ubiquit UNVR for camera viewing causes the CPU usage to soar.
-After investing nine tedious hours in troubleshooting software and exploring the UNVR device, I concluded that a solution lies in streamlining the process.
+It's frustrating that Ubiquit seems unresponsive, and the Viewer tool for Ubiquiti Protect doesn't quite live up to its name.
+Additionally, managing multiple users accessing the Ubiquit UNVR for Protect/camera viewing causes the CPU usage to soar.
+After investing nine tedious hours in troubleshooting software and exploring the UNVR Protect device, I concluded that a solution lies in streamlining the process.
 By consolidating stream capture and distribution through a single device, we can potentially resolve this issue.

 This uses RTSPtoWeb from deepch.